-Raising Awareness:
+Raising Awareness;

-The designated and alternate safeguarding leads should ensure the school policies are known and used appropriately:
+The designated and deputy safeguarding leads should ensure the school policies are known and used appropriately:

-- Ensure the Trust and school Safeguarding Policy is reviewed annually and the procedures and implementation are updated regularly, and work with the Trust Board regarding this. - Ensure the Child Protection Policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this - Link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding - Where children leave the school, ensure their child protection file is transferred to the new school as soon as possible.
+- Ensure the Trust and local Safeguarding Policy is reviewed annually and the procedures and implementation are updated regularly, and work with governing bodies regarding this. - Ensure the Child Protection Policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this - Link with the local LSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding - Where children leave the school, ensure their child protection file is transferred to the new school as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained

-Signed by the post holders:
+Signed by the post holders: DSL Date: 1 st September 2023 - ADSL - ADSL